|

 - -Chronological Release

-the National Archives in 2000; recordings were made between August 1971
+2: 420 hours of tapes released by the National Archives during 2000; recordings were made between August 1971

 and December 1971